Work Zone Awareness Week

 Regional Barrel Display

-TDOT is divided into four regions (Knoxville, Chattanooga, Nashville, and Memphis) covering east, middle, and west Tennessee.
+TDOT is divided into four regions (Knoxville, Chattanooga, Nashville, and Jackson) covering east, middle, and west Tennessee.
 During NWZAW, each region sets up a barrel display along a highly-traveled route, with each barrel representing a TDOT worker killed in the line of duty.
-In 2017, there are 112 barrels in each display.
+In 2018, there will be 112 barrels in each display.

-Region 3 is based in Nashville but includes 26 middle Tennessee counties.
-For the second year, Region 3 district offices were encouraged to participate in a Creature Contest for NWZAW.
+For the last two years, TDOT workers in the Region 3 district offices were encouraged to participate in a Creature Contest for NWZAW.
+This year, the competition will be held in regions and district offices statewide.
 The task is for each office to construct a “creature” using materials that are either past their useful life or will be re-used.
 The contest is a team-building exercise that allows workers to have an active role in NWZAW by helping raise awareness for work zone safety.
+Look for the creatures on TDOT social media for your chance to vote on a winner!
+(Pictured: 2017 Creature Contest entries)

-*In 2017, TDOT is asking motorists to "Work with Us."
-NWZAW events will be focused on this initiative, with limited use of the national theme.
+*In 2017, TDOT unveiled a statewide initiative and asked motorists to "Work with Us."
+NWZAW 2018 events will be focused on this initiative, with limited use of the national theme.
 To learn more about the ongoing safety campaign, click on "Work with Us" on the menu to the left.